-For example, unless you have a really trustworthy sheath, I wouldn’t want to wear a neck knife.
+For example, unless you have a trustworthy sheath, I wouldn’t want to wear a neck knife.

 When a Survival Necklace Makes Sense

-I personally prefer to carry survival gear in my pockets, but there are some people that prefer wearing gear around their neck.
+I prefer to carry survival gear in my pockets, but some people like wearing gear around their necks.